 St Antoine Apartment

-St Antoine Apartment was built in 1912 by Italian architects Guilio Mongeri and Edoardo de Nari, who were born in Istanbul.
-It consists of two six floor blocks connected to each other by a passage.
-It is located in a building complex connected to the Church of St Antoine and is one of the first reinforced concrete buildings of Istiklal Street.
-The Neo-Gothic style was used and was home to Catholic Italian families for many years.
+St Antoine Apartment was built in 1912 by Italian architects Giulio Mongeri and Edoardo de Nari.
+It forms part of the building complex connected to the Church of St Anthony of Padua and is one of the first reinforced concrete buildings on Istiklal Street.